joshSzep/PyDoomClient/README.md

 # PyDoomClient

-An experimental Python Doom client that reads and interprets classic Doom WAD files, rendering a playable first-person view using Pygame.
+An experimental Python Doom client that reads and interprets classic Doom WAD files, rendering a fully 3D first-person view using Pygame.

 ## Features

+- Full 3D rendering with perspective projection
 - WAD file parsing and interpretation
-- Raycasting-based first-person rendering
-- WASD movement and arrow key rotation
+- Mouse look with WASD movement controls
+- Texture mapping system for walls
-- Debug mode with 2D map view (toggle with TAB)
+- Debug mode with 2D map overlay (toggle with TAB)
 - Support for Freedoom and other compatible WAD files
+- Wall rendering with backface culling
+- Player position based on map data

 ## Requirements